dvollrath/StudyGuide/ideas/prodmodel.md

 Finally, the "medium" competitive industries have something like this going on:

 $$
-\left(\frac{s_{\pi} Y_t}{A_t} - 0 \right)\frac{dA}{R_t}  = \frac{s_L Y_t}{L_t}
+\left(\frac{s_{\pi} Y_t}{A_t} - 0 \right)\frac{dA}{s_R L_t}  = \frac{s_L Y_t}{L_t}
 $$

 where they currently have very few profits (because they are in competition with other firms) but if they *could* innovate they could jump out and grab some big profits.
-So the incentive here is pretty big, and we get positive values of $R_t$.
+So the incentive here is pretty big, and we get positive values of $s_R$.

-The question of how big $R_t$ is for the whole economy thus depends a lot on the distribution of firms across these kinds of markets.
+The question of how big $s_R$ is for the whole economy thus depends a lot on the distribution of firms across these kinds of markets.
 The more medium-competitive firms there are, who have real incentives to do innovation, the more innovation we get.
 The more monopolies we have *or the most hyper-competitive markets we have* the less innovation there is.
 There is a sweet spot for innovation that involves some competition but not too much.